EdsonGermano/socrata-platform-soql-bigquery-adapter/README.md

 #### Assembly

-To create the jars:
+To create the jars from the project root:

 ```
-cd $BIGQUERY_ADAPTER_DIR
 sbt clean assembly
 ```

-Link the secondary-watcher-bq jar:
+Link the **secondary-watcher-bq** jar:

 ```
 ln -s ./store-bq/target/scala-2.10/store-bq-assembly-*.jar ~/secondary-stores